 In any industry, doing your due diligence before starting up is critical for success.
 This is especially true for the restaurant business, where simply knowing good food isn’t enough.

-When Astarita started his restaurant, he and his partner had worked on both the food preparation and management sides of the industry, but he didn’t know much about commercial leases.
+When Costanzo Astarita started his Atlanta restaurant Baraonda in December 2000, he and his partner had worked on the food preparation and management sides of the industry.
+Still, he didn’t know much about commercial leases.

-“I wish I had understood how to negotiate them when I started," he said.
+“I wish I had understood how to negotiate them when I started,” Astarita said.
 “I think that any new restaurateur who is unfamiliar with commercial leases should hire a lawyer who specializes in that field.”

-“There were a lot of things I’d never dealt with before — employees, payroll, taxes, bank-account management, etc.,” Doyle said.
+“There were a lot of things I’d never dealt with before — employees, payroll, taxes, bank account management, etc.,” Doyle said.
 “You need to get a general knowledge of the working of the business before you start.
 There are a lot of issues that people don’t see.”

 “I have found over the years that you constantly need to be updating, renovating and evolving with the ever-changing taste of the public to be successful,” Pipolo said.